Your staff treats all of your care recipients the same. Why is this important?

 SAGE (Services and Advocacy for GLBT Elders) SW CPE is recognized by the New York State Education Department’s State Board for Social Work as an approved provider of continuing education for licensed social workers #0157.
 SAGE trainings provided in New York State do not automatically carry CE credit.
 If you are interested in New York State CE credit for licensed social workers you must let SAGE staff know of your interest before scheduling or participating in training.

-The SAGECare online 1-hour training, Supporting Lesbian, Gay, Bisexual, and Transgender Older Adults, is currently being reviewed for CE credit by the National Association of Social Workers.
-We anticipate being granted approval by Spring 2016.
+The SAGECare online 1-hour training, Supporting Lesbian, Gay, Bisexual, and Transgender Older Adults, has been approved for one hour of CE credit by the National Association of Social Workers.

 SAGE trainings have been granted CE credit by various professional credentialing organizations across the country.
 With enough planning SAGE will work with your agency to obtain relevant CE approvals before beginning training.